j-miet/lan-server/README.md

 Might be missing something here, but these should cover the most important ones:

 #### Server
-- uploading, downloading and deleting (POST, GET, DELETE)
-    - file transfer operations support arbitrary file sizes and formats
+- uploading, downloading and deleting.
+File transfer operations support arbitrary file sizes and formats
 - scripting support
     - scripts have 3 different routes: execution, status polling and text output access
     - importantly backend can build json responses from script structs for frontend.
 Frontend then dynamically generates its own input forms from this data for each script
-        - backend handles script struct parsing in `script_api.c`
-        - each script has a name, description, script execution path and a struct for args
-        - each arg array requires:
-            - name
-            - type (either `"text"` or `"select"`)
-            - description
-            - required check: `1` if this field is required, `0` if optional
-            - select options: if type is `"select"`, list of pre-defined choices; otherwise `NULL` for free user input
 - threaded client operations
-    - this means file uploading, downloading and running scripts don't directly interfere with one another.
+    - file uploading, downloading and running scripts don't directly interfere with one another.
-        - sometimes script outputs might get buffered, but should mostly work as expected.
-Not entirely sure why this happens, but seems to be related to server load when multiple expensive operations run concurrently e.g. a few large downloads mixed with a longer script or two
-    - simple mutex+locking for preventing race conditions with uploads, deletes and job worker threads
+    - simple mutex+locking for preventing race conditions
 - cookie-based token authentication: this serves as a small but nonetheless useful security layer
 - `config/server.conf` file for updating port and auth token
     - **remember to update the TOKEN value for actual use and do not upload it to the server!**